Q&A: The hajj pilgrimage and its significance in Islam

 WHY IS THE KAABA SO IMPORTANT TO MUSLIMS?

 Islamic tradition holds that the Kaaba was built by Ibrahim and Ismail as a house of monotheistic worship thousands of years ago.
-Over the years, the Kaaba was reconstructed and attracted different kinds of pilgrims who once lived in the Arabian Peninsula.
+Over the years, the Kaaba was reconstructed and attracted different kinds of pilgrims, including early Christians who once lived in the Arabian Peninsula.
 In pre-Islamic times, the Kaaba was used to house pagan idols worshipped by local tribes.

 Muslims do not worship the Kaaba, but it is Islam’s most sacred site because it represents the metaphorical house of God and the oneness of God in Islam.
 Observant Muslims around the world face toward the Kaaba during their five daily prayers.